Tender Is the Night: Final draft and publication

 Fitzgerald wrote the final version of Tender Is the Night in 1932 and 1933.
 He salvaged almost everything he had written for the earlier Melarkey draft of the novel, as well as borrowed ideas and phrases from many short stories he had written in the years since completing The Great Gatsby.

-Ultimately, he poured everything he had into Tender—his feelings regarding his wasted talent and self-perceived professional failure; his animosity towards his parents; his marriage to Zelda and her mental illness; his infatuation with actress Lois Moran, and Zelda's affair with the French aviator Edouard Jozan.
+He poured everything he had into Tender—his feelings regarding his wasted talent and self-perceived professional failure; his animosity towards his parents; his marriage to Zelda and her mental illness; his infatuation with actress Lois Moran, and Zelda's affair with the French aviator Edouard Jozan.
 (Note: The relationship between Nicole Diver and Tommy Barban parallels the actual relationship between Zelda and Edouard Jozan.)

 Fitzgerald finished the work in the autumn of 1933, and it was serialized in Scribner's Magazine over four parts from January to April 1934, leading up to its release on April 12, 1934.
 Although Edward Shenton provided illustrations for the serialization, he wasn't responsible for the book's jacket design, which was done by an unknown artist and not favored by Fitzgerald.
 The title of the novel was inspired by John Keats' poem "Ode to a Nightingale".